Los Angeles Wrongful Termination Lawyer

 Contact Lawyers for Justice, PC Today for a Free Consultation

-If you feel you’ve been wrongfully terminated, contact Lawyers for Justice, PC, and our wrongful termination lawyers will determine if your employer violated any federal or state laws.
+If you feel you’ve been wrongfully terminated, contact Lawyers for Justice, PC, and our unlawful termination attorneys will determine if your employer violated any federal or state laws.
 To get started, call (818) 647-9323 and receive a free consultation, today!